Atanasov-A/Android-Navigation-Jetpack-Template/README.md

 ```
 ## Setup Navigation
 In ```app/src/main/res``` create a folder navigation and add a ```nav_graph.xml``` file.
 At the end the path should look so ``` app/src/main/res/navigation/nav_graph.xml```.
 In ```nav.graph.xml``` you should define your fragments.\
-**Important notice** Make sure, that your fragments IDs match MenuItems IDs in ```menu_drawer_navigation.xml```  Reason: *If the id of the MenuItem matches the id of the destination, the NavController can then navigate to that destination.*

 ```
 <navigation xmlns:android="http://schemas.android.com/apk/res/android"